 Evie shares how OCD affects her Christmas, and the challenges her and her family have to face each December.

-Although the prospect of listening to Michael Bublé for the next month fills me with immense joy, it doesn’t take long for my excitement to be swept away and replaced by dread as I remember what living with OCD at Christmas time does to me.
+Although the prospect of listening to Michael Bublé for the next month fills me with immense joy, it doesn’t take long for my excitement to be swept away and replaced by dread as I remember what living with obsessive compulsive disorder (OCD) at Christmas time does to me.

 More information on OCD

-If you are struggling with OCD, or know someone who is, have a look at our guide on where you can get advice and support.
+If you are struggling with OCD, or know someone who is, have a look at our OCD page for advice and guidance on where you can get advice and support.